Skull cup: Europe

+People of the Magdalenian culture of the Upper Paleolithic of Europe, spanning around ~23,000–13,500 years ago, produced skull cups, which is associated with cannibalistic practices.

 According to Herodotus' Histories and Strabo's Geographica, the Scythians killed their enemies and made their skulls into drinking cups.

 Edouard Chavannes quotes Livy to illustrate the ceremonial use of skull cups by the Boii, a Celtic tribe in Europe, in 216 BC.

+In Germanic mythology, Wayland the Smith was enslaved by a king.
+In revenge, Wayland killed the king's sons and fashioned goblets from their skulls; he sent the goblets to the king.

 According to Paul the Deacon's Historia Langobardorum, when the Lombard king Alboin defeated the Gepids, the hereditary enemies of his people, in 567 AD, he then slew their new king Cunimund, fashioned a drinking-cup from his skull, and took his daughter Rosamund as a wife.

 Khan Krum of the First Bulgarian Empire was said by Theophanes the Confessor, Joannes Zonaras, the Manasses Chronicle, and others, to have made a jeweled cup from the skull of the Byzantine emperor Nicephorus I (811 AD) after killing him in the Battle of Pliska.

 The Kievan Rus' Primary Chronicle reports that the skull of Svyatoslav I of Kiev was made into a chalice by the Pecheneg Khan Kurya in 972 AD.
 He likely intended this as a compliment to Sviatoslav; sources report that Kurya and his wife drank from the skull and prayed for a son as brave as the deceased Rus warlord.

 According to George Akropolites the skull of Baldwin I of Constantinople was made into a drinking cup by the Tsar Kaloyan of Bulgaria (c.
 1205).

 According to legend, after the pirate Blackbeard was killed and beheaded in 1718, his skull was made into a drinking cup.